canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 );
 ```

-Now, we can add the React hooks to `src/App.tsx`.
+Now, we can add the React hooks to `src/App.js`.
 We'll also replace the existing demo code that shows create-react-app is working:

 ```
+import { useRef } from "react"
-import { useRoute, useCanvas } from "@canvas-js/hooks"
+import { useRoute, useCanvas } from "@canvas-js/hooks";
-// other imports...
+import "./App.css";

 function App() {
   const {